DefenderGB/defendergb.github.io/_posts/2020-06-18-learning-basics.markdown

 <br />

 ### Backlog
-While I was able to learn plenty of things these past months there is a VAST amount of things within my backlog that I wish to address first.
+While I was able to learn lots these past months, there is a VAST amount of things within my backlog that I wish to address first.
 The following are courses/tasks that are in my backlog that I have not been able to get to:
 * LeetCode course - [Principle of Recursion](https://leetcode.com/explore/featured/card/recursion-i/250/principle-of-recursion/1439/)
 * Udemy course - [Windows Privilege Escalation for Beginners](https://www.udemy.com/course/windows-privilege-escalation-for-beginners/)
 * Udemy course - [Penetration Testing with KALI and More: All You Need to Know](https://www.udemy.com/course/kalipentest/) [Got free coupon via LinkedIn]